alh104/ffref/README.md

 through mathematical and physical analysis of the simulated models.
 This is a constant work in progress so some numerical values may vary depending on the versions of the scripts (version information is stored in the database).

-This project can be used as a source of working example scripts and as a non-regression testing suite.
+This project can be used as a source of working example scripts or as a non-regression testing suite.

 Questions and comments are welcome on the [FreeFEM forum](https://community.freefem.org) or directly to [alh104](https://github.com/alh104).